shy2net/nestjs-angular-starter/README.md

 It comes with the following features:

 - [NestJS](https://nestjs.com/) - Easier express with typescript using decorators
-- Authentication (including middlewares and token generation)
+- Authentication (including route-guards and token generation)
 - Angular routes support (redirect to index.html of compiled Angular code), this means you can run you Angular app and API on the same container!
 - Configuration according to environment (using [config npm package](https://www.npmjs.com/package/config)).
 - Logging (using built-in NestJS logger).